 Hager is an active member of the Jacksonville art community.
 She has collaborated on various projects with the Jacksonville Zoo and Gardens, CoRK, Ponte Vedra Cultural Center, MOCA, Hemming Park, Gerdau AmeriSteel, Atlantic Beach, the City of Jacksonville, and City Hall, to name a few.
 She has served on the MOCA Collections and Exhibitions committee, as well as the MOCA Education committee.
 Interested in promoting local artists and creating creative networks in Jacksonville, she has served on the steering committee for the Northeast Florida Sculptors group since its inception in 2009.

 In 2014, Hager created Sculpture Walk, an outdoor sculpture park for downtown Jacksonville.
-Sculpture Walk, Inc., a registered 501(c)3, has hosted over 26 outdoor sculptures, bike racks and sculptural benches by international, national and local artists. https://sculpturewalkjax.com/sculptures/ She is also in the process of creating a sculpture park in Jacksonville Beach, which will showcase large-scale outdoor sculptures by UNF Sculpture students.
-The new park will opened Summer 2016. https://havic.org/unf-seaside-sculpture-park/ Hager and her husband, Lance Vickery, also created a Sculpture on Campus Program at UNF, which showcases large-scale outdoor sculpture, sculptural bike racks and benches by faculty and students.
+Sculpture Walk, Inc., a registered 501(c)3, has hosted over 26 outdoor sculptures, bike racks and sculptural benches by international, national and local artists. https://sculpturewalkjax.com/sculptures/ She created a sculpture park in Jacksonville Beach, called UNF Seaside Sculpture Park, which showcases large-scale outdoor sculptures by UNF Sculpture students.
+The new park opened in the Summer of 2016. https://havic.org/unf-seaside-sculpture-park/ Hager and her husband, Lance Vickery, also created a Sculpture on Campus Program at UNF, which showcases large-scale outdoor sculpture, sculptural bike racks and benches by faculty and students.